MugeMutis/ffpqr/README.md

 # ffpqr
 Function-on-function partial quantile regression
 # How to install?
-Type the folloqinfs to install the ffpqr R package library(devtools) install_github("MugeMutis/ffpqr")
+Type the followings to install the ffpqr R package library(devtools) install_github("MugeMutis/ffpqr")
 # Package manual